doitintl/iris3/README.md

 * You can deploy Iris in any project within your Google Cloud organization, but we recommend using a [new project](https://cloud.google.com/resource-manager/docs/creating-managing-projects#creating_a_project).

 * You need to have certain permissions to run the deployment script to deploy Iris on the org level--the deploy script sets up  roles and log sink.
 You will need to have these roles on the *organization* where Iris is deployed.
-You do not need to have these roles if you are doing further re-deployments of new versions of Iris on the project level.
+You do not need to have these roles if you are doing further re-deployments of new versions of Iris on the project level (where you use the `-p` switch on `deploy.sh`.
     * *Organization Role Administrator*  so the deployment script can create a custom IAM role for Iris that allows to get and set labels.
     * (Note that *Organization Owner* is not enough).
     * *Security Admin* **or** *Organization Administrator* so the deployment script can allow the Iris app engine service account to have the needed permissions.
     * *Logs Configuration Writer* so the deployment script can  create an organization log sink that sends logs to PubSub.

 * You need to have certain permissions to run the deployment script to deploy Iris on the project level.
-(To deploy only on the project level, not the org level (assuming the org level was previously deployed, use `-p` as documented below).
-  * One option: You can have *Project Owner* on the project where Iris is deployed,
+  * One option: You can have *Project Owner* on the project where Iris is deployed
-  * One option: You can have   these roles.
+  * Another option: You can have these roles.
       * *Project IAM Admin* to let the deployment script set up the bindings.
       * *App Engine Admin* to let the deployment script deploy to App Engine.
       * *Pub/Sub Admin* to let the deployment script create topics and subscriptions.